 Daria Saville vs. Katerina Siniakova: Prediction and Match Betting Odds | China Open

-In the Round of 64 of the China Open on Saturday, Daria Saville (ranked No. 248) takes on Katerina Siniakova (No. 90).
+Katerina Siniakova (No. 90) will face Daria Saville (No. 248) in the Round of 64 of the China Open on Sunday, October 1.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!